WHAT IT TAKES TO WIN THE WEATHERBY HUNTING AND CONSERVATION AWARD

 - Character and Sportsmanship

 Before describing these categories, it is important to state that the Award is open to all ethical hunters worldwide.
 There have been numerous winners from countries other than the USA.
-Additionally, there have been several lady nominees.
+Additionally, there have been two ladies who have won this prestigious award.

 The submission process is by invitation only.
 If someone, who in the opinion of the Selection Committee, is not eligible to win or compete for the Award they will not receive a Ballot.